 Because fat supplies more energy per gram than muscle and takes up more space, some may interpret this as fat weighs more than muscle.
 And because muscle is denser - one pound of muscle takes up 18% less space than fat, some would argue the opposite.
 But either notion would defy the laws of physics since one pound of anything still weighs a pound.

-Gaining muscle will not make you weigh less, but it may make you look leaner overall.
+Gaining muscle will not make you weigh less, but it may make you look and feel leaner overall.
 Muscle growth often means your weight will increase - which is why MPS requires excess calories, even if you end up looking smaller and more dense in the process.

 At higher levels of body fat, your body can be in a calorie deficit and still build muscle, as long as strength training and higher protein intake is incorporated (7).
 This is because your body will use fat stores to fuel itself.
 Of course, this is difficult to achieve and can take longer than focusing on muscle gain or fat loss alone.
 It is also not an ideal approach for everyone.